 The multidisciplinary team will usually comprise craniofacial (skull and face) surgeons, neuro (brain) surgeons, ophthalmologists (eye specialists), geneticists and speech and language therapists with other specialists brought in as needed.

 In many cases, initial skull re-shaping surgery takes place within the first few years of life.
-There are different types of surgery depending on the age of your child at diagnosis – the team will discuss the options with you.
+There are different types of surgery depending on the age of the child at diagnosis – the team will discuss the options with you.
 There is a chance that children with bicoronal craniosynostosis may develop raised pressure in the head.
 This is often without symptoms initially, but if left untreated, may result in visual or neurological problems.
 For this reason, children with bicoronal craniosynostosis are monitor with regular eye examinations, usually every few months.

 As the bone continue to grow during childhood and adolescence, further surgery may be needed to make minor corrections to the skull shape and forehead area.